Truth Matters 2011

-Paul saying, “Look, people gave their life for the Law.
-The Law had a glory.
-But the New Covenant, the New Testament, the ministry of the Spirit…and you go back to verse 6 talks about the ministry not of the letter but of the Spirit, for the letter kills, the spirit gives life.
+Paul saying, “Look, people gave their life for the law.
+The law had a glory, but the New Covenant, the New Testament, the ministry of the Spirit, and you go back to verse 6, talks about the ministry not of the letter but of the Spirit; for the letter kills, the Spirit gives life.
 The ministry of the Spirit, or the ministry of righteousness which is New Covenant salvation has an abounding glory.
 If we had time to study chapter 3, you would see comparisons there.
 He compares the Old Covenant with the New.
 The New Covenant gives life, he says in verse 6.
 In verses 7 to 9, the New Covenant gives righteousness.
 In verses 7, 10 and 11, the New Covenant is permanent.
-In verse 12 the New Covenant brings hope.
-In verses 13 and 14 the New Covenant is clear.
-In verses 15…or verses 16 to 18, the New Covenant is Christ centered.
-And in verses 17 and 18 the New Covenant is Spirit empowered.
+In verse 12, the New Covenant brings hope.
+In verses 13 and 14, the New Covenant is clear.
+In verses 16 to 18, the New Covenant is Christ centered, and in verses 17 and 18 the New Covenant is Spirit empowered.

 We’ve received this ministry, this ministry that provides life and righteousness, this permanent ministry, never to be replaced as the Old Covenant was, that brings a lasting hope that is clear, Christ-centered, Spirit-powered.
 This is the wonder and the glory of the New Covenant.

 How important do you think it was when he discovered the reality of the New Covenant?
-Did he think that was a breakthrough?
+Do you think that was a breakthrough?
 That was an incredible deliverance for a hopeless legalist.
-You know what Paul is, he’s a rare convert.
+You know what Paul is?
+He’s a rare convert.
 Do you know how many Pharisees, named Pharisees come to Christ in the New Testament?
 Yeah, you can’t think of them, so bound in legalism.
 Only a few.
-This was a glorious dawning on the Apostle Paul.
+This was a glorious dawning on the apostle Paul.
 He is the rare older brother in the prodigal story, the rare older brother who repents of his hypocrisy, repents and embraces his sin.